 Boarding students are involved in a 24/7 democratic experience.
 Learning to be responsible for themselves develops a sense of independence, confidence, and personal resourcefulness.
-We make decisions democratically; creating the rules governing the dorm and organizing cleaning responsibilities.
-Depending on individual interests, we participate in social, cultural, and educational activities in the surrounding towns and cities.
+Decisions are made democratically, including creating the rules governing the dorm and organizing cleaning responsibilities.
+Depending on individual interests, dorm members participate in social, cultural, and educational activities in the surrounding towns and cities.

 International Student Body